syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 NegativeColor
 </td>
 <td>
-To set the color only in negative values.
+sets the color only in negative values.
 </td>
 </tr>
 <tr>